jsymondst/MOD05-Project-Backend/README.md

 ## Connections

 The app uses Rails' Actioncable for websocket connections.
-This allows real-time updates of the lobby, gmae turns and chat, and through the subscribe / unsubscribe methods the server can keep track of how many clients are connected to the main server or to individual games.
+This allows real-time updates of the lobby, game turns and chat, and through the subscribe / unsubscribe methods the server can keep track of how many clients are connected to the main server or to individual games.